Statistics: 9 miles, ascent 956′, descent 960′

 We found a swing in the park and could not resist!

-We were soon back into the massive agricultural fields.
+We were soon back into the expansive agricultural fields.

-Rain was clearly in the clouds and we were glad to walk these fields before they became a slippery, muddy path.
+Rain was clearly in the clouds and we were glad to walk these fields before the path became middy and slippery.

 Coming upon the Victorian Charlton Cemetery, we knew that Dover was not far away.

-As we had been hiking for the past several days, we noticed vintage WWII aircraft occasionally flying overhead.
-It turned out that the day after our arrival in Dover was the 75th anniversary of D-Day, to be accompanied by extensive celebrations.
+As we were hiking along the NWD over the past several days, we occasionally noticed vintage WWII aircraft flying overhead (flying east – toward Dover).
+It turned out that these airplanes were connected with the 75th anniversary of D-Day, to be celebrated in Dover the day after our arrival!
 As we entered the town we passed several moving memorials, including the one in the picture below.
-Once in Dover, we met many people that were in town for the celebration.
+Once in Dover, we met many people who were visiting Dover just for this celebration.

 Continuing down to the water’s edge, we finally arrived at the English Channel in Dover!
-Dover’s huge, active ferry port, Dover Castle and the white cliffs are all in the background.
+Dover’s active ferry port, the white cliffs and Dover Castle (top of the hill on the left) are all in the background of this photo.

 Success!
-Crossing the Finish Line of the North Downs Way, near the swimmers’ marker!
+Crossing the Finish (or Start) Line of the North Downs Way!

-Our B&B, Castle Guest House, was situated down the hill below medieval
+For this last night at the end of the North Downs Way, our B&B, Castle Guest House, was situated down the hill below the medieval

-The pub has run out of wall space so this practice has stopped, but the signatures provide a history of that challenge.
-We enjoyed a delicious dinner there and were thoroughly entertained by reading the swimmers’ accounts.
+The interior wall space of this pub was completely covered with these signatures which provided an intriguing history of that challenge.
+We enjoyed a delicious dinner there and were thoroughly entertained as we read the swimmers’ accounts.

-We spent a couple days in Dover, at one point strolling along the edge of the famous white cliffs.
-What a tremendous two weeks we have had exploring this beautiful part of England!
+With a couple days to relax in Dover, we explored the town and at one point strolled along the edge of the famous white cliffs.